dfhoughton/ranagrams/README.md

 bit of Rust I've ever written.
 To the extent that this is good Rust, the credit is entirely due to @TurkeyMcMac, who knows Rust much better than I do and could generally tell me when I was doing something particularly stupid.

+## Installation

+This is not yet up on crates.io.
+To install it will need to install the nightly version of Rust (I believe), clone this project or copy it to your machine, and run `cargo build --release` in its directory.
+This will produce an executable called `target/release/ranagrams`.
+To use the executable you will need a word list.
+I have not checked mine in.
+You can find word lists on-line if you simply search for "word list".
+The list will need to have all the forms you are interested in.
+Ranagrams cannot infer "cats" from "cat", much less "brought" from "bring".